ElectroStatic Separation of Minerals

 Electrostatic separation, often in combination with magnetic separation, offers a solution.

-For additional information on the ElectroStatic Separator or to arrange a test in the Centre of Excellence please contact us on:
+For additional information on the ElectroStatic Separator, the magnetic separation of minerals, or to arrange a test in the Centre of Excellence please contact us on:

 Email: Gordon Kerr at GKerr@buntingmagnetics.com